 What We Think Are The Best Live Plants For Turtle Tanks

-Now, let’s take a look at what we feel are the 9 best plants that you can go with for your turtle tank, each of which is great in its own way.
+Now, let’s take a look at what we feel are the 9 best plants that you can go with for your turtle tank, each of which is great in its own way and they are all turtle safe plants.

 This is a good option to go with no doubt (you can buy it here).
 Hornwort is an aquatic plant that does not reach the surface.
 It is green and sometimes slightly yellowish, making it a beautiful addition to any tank.
 Hornwort is pretty resilient to many different water conditions.
 Water temperature, as long as it is not overly hot or cold, is not a huge deal, nor is lighting.